pingzing/pingzing.github.io/content/saner-command-line-part-1.md

 PackageManagement is actually more of a "Package Manager Manager"—it doesn't provide packages itself, but provides a common interface to other package providers.
 By default, PackageManagement only has one provider: PowerShellGet, which uses the [PowerShell Gallery](https://www.powershellgallery.com/) as its source.
 In fact, if you installed PsReadLine earlier, you were using PowerShellGet directly with that 'Install-Module' call!
 That's pretty neat, but fairly limited in scope.
 We want a provider that points toward a more general software repository.
 Fortunately, just such a thing exists, in the form of [Chocolatey](https://chocolatey.org/)!

 At this point, we have two options—we can install Chocolatey manually, or we can do it through PackageManagement.
 Unfortunately, the Chocolatey provider for PackageManagement isn't ready for prime time just yet.
 It works, but it's out of date compared to the standalone Chocolatey client, and isn't recommended.
-The Chocolatey team hopes to have the PackageManagement provider ready some time this year, but for now, head over to [chocolatey.org](https://chocolatey.org/) and follow their instructions to get the standalone client installed.
+The Chocolatey team hopes to have the PackageManagement provider ready some time this year, but for now,</s> head over to [chocolatey.org](https://chocolatey.org/) and follow their instructions to get the standalone client installed.

+### EDIT - April 15, 2020:
+The promise of PackageManagement never quite panned out.
+I'd recommend skipping to the part where we head over to [chocolatey.org](https://chocolatey.org/) and follow their instructions to get the standalone client installed.

 ### Chocolatey